Struggling to find the performance bottlenecks for your software written in multiple languages?

 All 32 bit Windows operating systems from Windows 11 to Windows XP are supported.

 If you’re using .Net and/or .Net Core, Performance Validator supports these technologies.
+All .Net versions are supported.
+All .Net Core versions are supported.

 If you’re also using native code with your .Net applications, we’ve also got that covered, mixed mode applications are supported.